7Block Labs

 • Adopt a Web3‑specific threat model:

-• L2/rollup trust assumptions (proof system maturity, upgrade keys, emergency paths) and bridge invariants.
-Use L2BEAT’s Risk Rosette as a lens when you select rollups or design your own. (forum.l2beat.com)
+• Think about your L2/rollup trust assumptions, like how mature the proof system is, upgrade keys, and emergency paths, along with bridge invariants.
+Check out L2BEAT’s Risk Rosette to help you choose rollups or even design your own. (forum.l2beat.com)

-• Oracle dependencies (price feeds, Proof of Reserve (PoR), update thresholds).
-Decide what circuit breakers halt your protocol if feeds fail or drift. (docs.chain.link)
+• Don’t forget about Oracle dependencies!
+You’ll need to consider price feeds, Proof of Reserve (PoR), and update thresholds.
+Figure out which circuit breakers will stop your protocol if those feeds fail or start to drift. (docs.chain.link)

 • Define your security baselines early:

-• Outcome: a written threat model with testable properties (invariants), clear assumptions, and an initial pentest scope.
+• Outcome: By the end of this process, you should have a solid written threat model that includes testable properties (invariants), clear assumptions, and an initial scope for pentesting.

 2) Build: secure coding plus “shift‑left” testing